ahrjarrett/algos_ds/day1/readme.md

 </details>

-#### Concept: Stacks
+### Concept: Stacks

 **“LIFO”:** LAST item added INTO the stack will be the FIRST one taken OUT of the stack.

--> aka “pushed onto” and “popped off”
+—-> aka “push on” and “pop off”

+*My own mnemonic device:* “Stacks for LIFO” (AHRJ)

 Think of a stack of pancakes.
 You put new pancakes on top, and you have to eat that one first.

-A familiar use case is the call stack.
+A familiar use case is the **call stack**.
 Each piece of the stack is called a stack frame, which is basically the instance of the function in the stack.

 #### Interface: Stacks